hbahadirsahin/go-grpc-basic-url-parser/README.md

 # TO-DO Tasks

-- [ ] Learn mock and write unit-tests.
+- [ ] Extend unit tests.
 - [ ] More edge case checker and better error handling.
 - [ ] Write an extended README for installing and using this project.

 # Finished Tasks

+## Update 23.12.2018

+- [x] Learn mock and write unit-tests.
+  - [x] Mock for client is created by using "mockgen".
+  - [x] A basic test is implemented for testing the first unit test I've written in Go.

 ## Update 21.12.2018